The impact of pressure oscillations on bubble rising in shear-thinning fluids: Results

 \subsection{Comparison with Iwata Experiments}

 Previous experimental studies \cite{iwata2008pressure} have focused on the rising of millimetric bubbles subjected to a periodically oscillating pressure.
 In this study, we compare our simulation results with these experimental findings, focusing on bubble shape and terminal rise velocity.
 The reference study conducted experiments within a system referred to as POD (Pressure Oscillation Defoaming), consisting of a quartz cell filled with the sample liquid and sealed with a rubber diaphragm cap.
 A vibrating piston, driven by a sinusoidal generator, induced periodic pressure oscillations inside the cell, causing the bubble to undergo repeated compression and expansion.
 These oscillations generated local radial flows, which, for shear-thinning fluids, reduced the apparent viscosity around the bubble and enhanced its rise velocity.
-The rising dynamics of the bubbles were analyzed as a function of a non-dimensional radial acceleration of their surface, $G_b$, defined as $G_b= (2\, \pi f)^2 (D_{\text{max}}-D_{\text{min}})/4 g$ where $D_{\text{max}}$ and $D_{\text{min}}$ are the maximum and minimum diameter attained by the bubble during one driving period, respectively.
+The rising dynamics of the bubbles were analyzed as a function of a non-dimensional radial acceleration of their surface, $G_b$, defined as

+where $D_{\text{max}}$ and $D_{\text{min}}$ are the maximum and minimum diameters attained by the bubble during one driving period, respectively.
 The dimensions of their bubbles are comparable to those considered in the present study.
 Figure~\ref{fig:iwata_comparison} shows their experimental data overlaid with the numerical results, where the x-axis represents the non-dimensional acceleration and the y-axis represents the velocity normalized by the no-oscillation case.

 The qualitative trends in the simulations align with those observed experimentally.
 However, significant quantitative discrepancies remain, suggesting that the current modeling approach may not fully capture the physical realities of the experiments.
 Nevertheless, the simulations effectively reproduce the general phenomena of enhanced bubble rising dynamics under oscillatory forcing.